hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-01 Classify Changes.md

 This document defines the procedure(s) and best practices to classify engineering changes.

 ### Definition
-Change Classification is the first step of the **Control Changes** process.
-Classification routes the change to the appropriate resources for planning and implementation.
+Classification is the first step of the **Analyze Changes** process.
+Classification routes the **Engineering Change Request** (ECR) to the appropriate resources for planning and implementation.
 Classes are based on the **Form, Fit, Function** (FFF) impacts of the change.
+Changes with interchangeable items have zero FFF impact.

 | Class                    | Description     |